 Accessibility Checker by Intent-Based

 First on our list is a product that was created in 2020 by Intent-Based as an online web-based audit tool that does a full accessibility check on your site to find any potential accessibility issues and errors.
-Every potential issue comes with a detailed explanation of what is it, how does it affect users with disabilities, and how to solve it.
+Every potential issue comes with a detailed explanation of what is it, how it affects users with disabilities, and how to solve it.

 AChecker – Accessibility Checker